virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** it's actually a pro.
 But yeah I guess I'm talking to a real musician now, so. [laughs] On the piano it's super easy too.
 I never played guitar but on the piano it's a dream.

-**Cindie:** I'm just looking at this like how do I learn this skill on guitar so i can start fake playing guitar?
+**Cindie:** I'm just looking at this like how do I learn this skill on guitar so I can start fake playing guitar?
 Dave, you're a guitar player right?

 **Dave:** Yeah.